LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In response to this, there is a growing interest in developing low-field (+mri) systems that utilize in many cases permanent magnets.
 These systems, while offering advantages in energy efficiency and reduced complexity, face a significant challenge related to the inherent variability in the strength of permanent magnets.
 Achieving homogeneity in the magnetic field is crucial for accurate imaging or comparative analyses.
-While tipically calculated images have lower resolution due to lower magnetic field strength, low-field systems facilitate the comparison of different field behaviors and the identification of all kinds of irritations.
-O'Reilly and Teeuwisse and de Gans [@OReilly2019-rn] have already demonstrated low-cost and small-scale implementations with low-field (+mri) in 2021 calculationg images of a head sucessfully.
+While typically calculated images have lower resolution due to lower magnetic field strength, low-field systems facilitate the comparison of different field behaviours and the identification of all kinds of irritations.
+O'Reilly and Teeuwisse and de Gans [@OReilly2019-rn] have already demonstrated low-cost and small-scale implementations with low-field (+mri) in 2021 calculating images of a head successfully.

 Permanent magnets, usually arranged in a circular "Halbach array" inside the (+mri), are commonly used in low-field systems.
 However, their drawback is the inherent variability in strength, complicating the achievement of a homogeneous field and requiring precise strength information for correct magnet ordering and (+mri) construction.

 Completed (+mri) systems pose significant challenges for retrospective adjustments, particularly when individual magnets impact the overall homogeneity of the magnetic field.
 While deviations in homogeneity can be measured post-assembly, the intricate task of readjustment is taken into account.
-It is less costintensive and less complicated to measure the magnets proactively, prior to the finalization of the (+mri)system.
+It is less cost-intensive and less complicated to measure the magnets proactively, prior to the finalization of the (+mri) system.

 The focus of this thesis is to improve low-frequency (+mri) technology by examining the usability of magnetic field sensors for characterising permanent magnets used in these systems.
 The variability in the strength of permanent magnets leads to significant difficulties in constructing an (+mri) with the necessary precision for homogenous field generation.